 How to Make Yummy Watermelon Pineapple Mint Mojitos

-In a small pitcher, stir together 8 oz of watermelon juice, 2 tablespoons of pineapple juice, 2 oz or more of white rum, 8 crushed mint leaves, and simple syrup made from two tablespoons each water and sugar.
+In a small pitcher, stir together 8 oz of watermelon juice, 2 tablespoons of pineapple juice, 2 oz or more of white rum, 8 crushed mint leaves, and simple syrup made from two tablespoons each water and sugar. (omit simple syrup if you’re using bottled watermelon juice.)
 Serve over ice.

-This refreshing summer cocktail is celebrates the flavor of one of our most favorite fruit- watermelon!
+This refreshing cocktail celebrates the flavor of one of our most favorite taste of summer- watermelon!
 Paired with a little pineapple juice, this Mojito will leave a smile on your friends’ faces with this simple adult beverage.
 No heavy store-bought syrups loaded with high fructose syrup!
 These Watermelon Pineapple Mint Mojitos are lightly sweet and full of watermelon flavor.
 Have a sip of summer!

 More Cocktails from No Plate Like Home: